Create Your New Normal

-I know what it feels like to pretend like everything is okay – when it clearly isn’t.
+I know what it feels like to pretend everything is okay – when it clearly isn’t.
 It’s challenging to put on a happy face to the world, while inside we’re suffering.
 Whether it’s mental or emotional pain, the effort to keep up a facade of “everything is fine” is exhausting.
 And no way to live.

 And while it’s okay to not be okay, it’s also okay to tell people what’s really going on with you.
 It’s okay to say, “I’m not okay, I’m struggling, and I’m having a hard time.”